How to Build a Dog House

 Create Nailing Surfaces on the Side Panels

 Place the front and rear panels together with the two side panels to form a rectangle.
 Note that there is still no roof at this point.
-Nail all together with the 1 1/2-inch nails.
+Hammer the nails to attach each panel together with the 1 1/2-inch nails.

 Cut and Join the Floor

 Set the dog house on top of another plywood sheet.
-Make sure that the dog house is squared up.
+Make sure that the dog house is squared up and the panels are level.
 Mark the footprint of the dog house on the sheet, then cut with the circular saw.
 Nail the product to the bottom of the dog house to form the floor.

 Measure, Mark, and Cut the Roof Panels

-Lay one of the plywood sheets on top of the dog house, along one side of the roof line.
+Lay one plywood sheet on top of the dog house along one side of the roofline.
 Try different configurations to find an overhang that seems suitable, then mark the board to that size and cut with the circular saw.
 Duplicate the measurements on a second plywood board.
-Nail the boards to the top of the dog house.
+Nail the boards to the top of the dog house on the two-by-four nailing surfaces.

 Caulk the Dog House

 While reasonably efficient at protecting your dog from the elements, the dog house will have some narrow gaps.
 Fill those gaps with caulk.
-Be especially careful to caulk the roof ridge line.
+Be especially careful to caulk the roof's ridge line for a watertight seal.

 Add Shingles to the Dog House